MohammedJayyab/AI_Assistant/README.md

    - Press Enter or click "Send"

 2. **Specialized Tasks**
+   - Enter your text
    - Select the appropriate task button
-   - Enter your text
    - Get AI-powered response

 3. **Image Analysis**
-   - Use "Browse" to select an image file
+   - Use "Add Image" to select an image file
-   - Or use "P>>" to capture from clipboard
+   - Or use "Ctl + V" to capture from clipboard
-   - Click "Explain Img" for AI analysis
+   - Write your prompt Or click 'Send' for AI analysis

 4. **Language Translate**
    - Choose between Arabic (Ar), English (En), or German (De)